wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 **Firmware notes:**
 - `iiiv_classifier.ino` is the production-intent build: analyzes drip rate against fluid level for use with medical-grade IV bags.
 - `iiiv_classifier_demo.ino` is the hackathon prototype: reads water presence as a boolean to accommodate our team's handmade IV bag.
-Less accurate in a clinical context, but the right call given the sprint constraint.
+Less accurate in a clinical context.

 ## Setup